-Historic Sites of Manitoba: Parrish & Heimbecker Grain Elevator (70 Roderick Street, RM of Springfield)
+Historic Sites of Manitoba: CPR North Transcona Grain Elevator / Parrish & Heimbecker Grain Elevator (70 Roderick Street, RM of Springfield)

-A transfer elevator at North Transcona in the Rural Municipality of Springfield was constructed in 1912 for the Canadian Pacific Railway by the Barnett-McQueen Company of Fort William [now Thunder Bay], Ontario.
-Built entirely of reinforced concrete, the 65 large silos and 43 smaller ones of its annex were designed to store up to one million bushels of grain arriving from country elevators across the prairies.
-Over a period of 12 hours on 18 October 1913, the annex sank into the ground until it listed at an angle of some 30 degrees.
+A transfer elevator off Springfield Road in the Rural Municipality of Springfield was constructed in 1912 for the Canadian Pacific Railway by the Barnett-McQueen Company of Fort William [now Thunder Bay], Ontario.
+Built entirely of reinforced concrete, its 65 silos were designed to store up to one million bushels of grain arriving from country elevators across the prairies.
+Over a period of 12 hours on 18 October 1913, the annex sank into the ground until it listed at an angle of 28.53 degrees.
 Filled with wheat, holes were bored in the silos so the grain could be removed.
 A new foundation to bedrock was then constructed under the annex, and it was re-straightened.
-The elevator continues in use, purchased from the railway in 1970 by the Parrish & Heimbecker agri-food company.

 “Five hundred men work on Transcona yards of C.P.R.,” Manitoba Free Press, 29 June 1912, page 12.